 Renata joined Shaw Trust in 2013 as a Team Leader on the Work Programme, attracted by the far-reaching and holistic approach afforded to our service users across Shaw Trust.
 Renata was promoted to Business Manager in 2015 and took on the role of Area Manager for Essex on the Work & Health Programme in 2018.
 With people at the heart of everything Renata does, her tenacity, persistence and resilience are demonstrable in all of her personal and work-based achievements.
 Aligned with Renata’s person-centred approach she has just been appointed as Employee Voice Chair, tasked with representing the interests of colleagues working across the Shaw Trust Group.

-Managing Director Education and Skills
+Managing Director for Employment and Skills Service

 Jen has over 20 years’ experience working in contract delivery across a variety of sectors including Retail, Employability, and Youth programmes, most recently as the Contract Director responsible for Shaw Trust’s JETS, Restart and IPES programmes.
 Throughout this time she has undertaken a number of roles overseeing Operations, Supply Chain Management and Contract Mobilisation.
 The common thread across her career has been to make a difference to society by driving performance through collaboration and innovation.
 Passionate about leading teams to empower them to make a difference, she is driven to deliver programmes that can make this country a better place and reinvent the ways in which we live.
 Jen is proud to work for Shaw Trust, an organisation whose values align closely with her own, and with the dedicated, passionate teams she works with.